Exhumation of ashes is the technical name for removing the ashes from the ground.

 - A registered burial on private land.

-- Buried in a local authority cemetery (in the non consecrated* area) or privately owned natural burial ground.
+- Buried in a local authority cemetery (in the non consecrated* area) or privately owned burial site such as a natural burial ground.

-- Buried on consecrated* ground like church yard.
+- Buried on consecrated* ground for example a church yard.

-- Buried informally – Although you should not have done this the good news is if you have not had it registered then there is no to ask permission.
+- Buried informally – Although you should not have done this, the good news is if you have not had it registered then there is no to ask permission to remove the ashes.

 - Registered burial on private land, local authority cemetery or natural burial ground – On un-concreted ground in England and cemeteries in Wales, you will need to apply for a Ministry of Justice (MoJ) licence.
 These applications are currently free although fairly detailed.
 You can only apply if you are the next of kin and these will be granted as a matter of course as long as all the paperwork is correct.